David-Huson/portfolio-v2/src/content/projects/minesweeper.md

 ## Conclusion

 From recursive algorithms to user interface design, this Minesweeper project has been a comprehensive exercise in applying DSA principles in C++.
 It has reinforced my understanding of recursion, while also challenging me to think about user interaction and program robustness.
 As I continue my journey in computer science, these skills are not just achievements, but also tools that will propel me toward more complex and fascinating challenges.

+To learn more about this project, check out the <a href="https://github.com/David-Huson/Minesweeper">GitHub Repo</a>